zuplo/docs/docs/conferences/drone-prize-terms.md

 ## The prize

-10. The prize will be a McLaren Lego Technic.
+10. The prize will be a McLaren Lego Technic F1 Car.
 11. Zuplo's use of particular brands as prizes does not imply any affiliation with or endorsement of such brands.
 12. The winner will be drawn at random.
 13. The prize is non-exchangeable, non-transferable and no cash alternatives will be offered.